The Indestructible Choc Boi Nation: Background and promotion

+Composition

-"Summertime" is a pleasant ode to everyone's favourite time of the year.
-In the rap/dancehall mashup "Suite 99", Jesse Jagz reconnects with Ice Prince.
+The track "Summertime" is a pleasant ode to everyone's favourite time of the year.
+In the rap-dancehall mashup "Suite 99", Jesse Jagz reconnects with Ice Prince.
 "In "Restoration", he addresses his 2013 exit from Chocolate City.
 The trap record "Oh No No" is infused with warning bells and rattling 808’s.
-"Do Something" is an ode to Shina Peters's Jùjú music genre of the late 1980s and early 1990s.
+"Do Something" is an ode to Shina Peters's Jùjú music genre from the late 1980s and early 1990s.